-If you would like someone to manage all your financial affairs for you, then you can ask a solicitor to set up a Lasting Power of Attorney for you, or do this yourself online at www.gov.uk.
-This means that the person or people you choose, will then manage all your finances for you.
+If you would like someone to manage all your financial affairs for you, then you can ask a solicitor to set up a Lasting Power of Attorney for you, or you can set this up yourself online at www.gov.uk.
+This means that the person or people you choose will then manage all your finances for you.

-However, you cannot use a Lasting Power of Attorney if you are not able to give instructions to the person who is managing things for you - i.e. if you are confused and cannot legally agree to this.
+However, you cannot use a Lasting Power of Attorney if you are not able to give instructions to the person who is managing things for you, that is, if you are confused and cannot legally agree to this.